sneaky-foxes/obsidian-safe-filename-linter/CODE_OF_CONDUCT.md

 ## Enforcement Guidelines

-Community leaders will follow these Community Impact Guidelines in determining the consequences for any action they deem in violation of this Code of Conduct:
+Community leaders will determine Community Impact in order to proceed in determining the consequences for any action they deem in violation of this Code of Conduct.

-### 1. Correction
+### Correction

 **Community Impact**: Use of inappropriate language or other behavior deemed unprofessional or unwelcome in the community.